SAP-samples/cloud-mdi-integration/documentation/complete/monitor/README.md

     ![monitor](./images/cpi-mon-msg.png)

-4. In the Logs, Choose **Trace** and check if any there is any failure in iflows and act accordingly.
+4. In the logs, Choose **Trace** and check if any there is any failure in iflows and act accordingly.

     ![monitor](./images/cpi-mon-traces.png)